ryojitanabe/ryojitanabe.github.io/index.md

 ## Short Biography

 I am currently a research assistant professor at Southern University of Science and Technology (SUSTech) with Prof. Hisao Ishibuchi.
-Previously, during 2016 to 2017, I was a postdoctoral researcher at Japan Aerospace Exploration Agency (JAXA).
+Previously, during 2016 to 2017, I was a postdoctoral researcher at Japan Aerospace Exploration Agency (JAXA) with Prof. [Akira Oyama](http://ladse.eng.isas.jaxa.jp/).
 Before that, in 2016, I received the Ph.D. degree in Science from The University of Tokyo, under the supervision of [Prof. Alex Fukunaga](http://metahack.org/index.html).
 I also received the B.S. and M.S degree in Engineering from Sophia University.

 ## Research Interest